ameier38/docker-distributed/README.md

 activate py3
 ```

-6) Start a Jupyter notebook
+6) Start a Jupyter notebook.
 ```commandline
 jupyter notebook
 ```

-7) Open `Example.ipynb`
+7) Open `Example.ipynb`.

+8) Open the diagnostic page at `localhost:8787` to view the workers in real-time.

 ## Cluster Set Up
 1) Create three EC2 instances on AWS with Python3, Miniconda, and Docker installed.
-2) SSH onto one of the instances using the following
+2) SSH onto one of the instances using the following:
 ```commandline
 ssh -i path/to/key.pem ubuntu@[instance address]
 ```